caktus/fabulaws/docs/initial-setup.rst

 following parameters:

 * Choose a name and set it in ``fabulaws-config.yml``
-* Choose a dummy launch config and set it with a "min" and "desired" instances of 0 to start, and a "max" of at least 4 (a higher max is fine).
+* Choose an existing dummy launch config and set it with a "min" and "desired" instances of 0 to start, and a "max" of at least 4 (a higher max is fine).
 * Select Advanced, choose your load balancer, and select the ELB health check
 * Choose the same availability zones as for your load balancer